STAR RESIDENCY PROGRAM

 Full-time, salaried teaching position in an RUSD school

-Release time every Friday during the school year for coursework and clinical experiences
+Release time every Friday (STAR) or Wednesday (BSTAR) during the school year for coursework and clinical experiences

 Cohort model of no more than 20 participants